Aly Cissokho: International career

 Due to hovering in the second division with Gueugnon, Cissokho never earned call-ups with any of France's international youth teams.
 However, he did earn the attention of the Senegalese Football Federation ("FSF"), which governs the Senegal national team.
-The FSF wanted the player to play for the nation of his ancestors, and Cissokho initially accepted; however, he lost confidence in the FSF when it lost his passport and informed him it preferred homegrown player on the national team.
+The FSF wanted the player to play for the nation of his ancestors, and Cissokho initially accepted; however, he lost confidence in the FSF when it lost his passport and informed him it preferred homegrown players on the national team.
 After excelling in Portugal, the FSF contacted him again, but Cissokho refused contact, stating he had not made up his mind.
 On 3 October 2009, Cissokho announced he would be open to representing the France national team, but his main focus was currently with his new club.

 On 5 November 2009, Cissokho was included in the France squad by coach Raymond Domenech for the team's 2010 FIFA World Cup qualification playoff round tie against the Republic of Ireland to serve as backup to Patrice Evra.
 Cissokho described the call up as a "childhood dream".
 He made the substitutes' bench for the first match played at Croke Park, Dublin, but remained unused.
 In the second leg, he did not make the bench as France nonetheless earned a place in the 2010 World Cup.
 On 25 February 2010, he received his second call-up to the team for the friendly against Spain on 3 March, but did not make an appearance.
 On 11 May, he was named to the 30-man preliminary list by Domenech to play in the 2010 World Cup finals, but failed to make the final 23-man squad.

 On 5 August 2010, Cissokho was called up to the team by new manager Laurent Blanc for the nation's friendly against Norway on 11 August.
 He made his international debut in the match, starting and playing the full match as left-back.